Director's Loans and Dividends: Balancing for Maximum Benefit

 Checklist for Compliance and Best Practices

-Regular Reviews: Conduct regular reviews to ensure all loans and dividends are within legal and financial guidelines.
-Consult an accountant annually to ensure compliance.
+- Regular Reviews: Conduct regular reviews to ensure all loans and dividends are within legal and financial guidelines.
+A directors loan calculator can be useful for tracking balances and repayment deadlines.

 Following these steps helps protect both the director and the company from legal and financial issues, while maximising the benefits of director’s loans and dividends.